microsoft/mimic_sepsis/README.md

 https://github.com/matthieukomorowski/AI_Clinician

+### >> Core updates and modifications to the above repo include:

+- Pure python re-implementation;
+- Numerous bug fixes;
+- Add description to the item IDs (essential to clarify what is what);
+- point-by-point check with the original code to assure same data generation before imputation;
+- Deprecate original imputation parts, which are not reproducible;
-In addition to numerous bug fixes in the above code, we added KNN imputation to produce a higher quality data.
+- Add KNN imputation to produce a higher quality data.

 ---